Skelly0/Publicia/README.md

 - **Qwen QwQ 32B**: Great for roleplaying with strong lore accuracy
 - **Claude 3.5 Haiku**: Fast responses with image capabilities
 - **Claude 3.5/3.7 Sonnet**: Admin-only premium capabilities
+- **Wayfarer 70B**: Optimized for narrative-driven roleplay
+- **Anubis Pro 105B**: Enhanced emotional intelligence and prompt adherence

+The bot includes automatic retry systems when models return blank or extremely short responses, and will fall back to alternative models when needed.

-### Semantic Document Search
+### Advanced Semantic Search
-Publicia uses Google's Generative AI embeddings to understand the meaning behind user questions, not just keywords!
-This allows for more natural queries and better answers with proper citations.
+Publicia uses Google's Generative AI embeddings with sophisticated reranking mechanisms:
+- Multiple filter modes for improved relevance (strict, dynamic, topk)
+- Customizable minimum score threshold
+- Weighted combination of initial and reranked scores
+- Dynamic parsing limits based on query complexity

 ### Conversation Memory
 The bot remembers interactions with each user, providing continuity across conversations.
 Each user has their own conversation history that provides context for the AI, and can view or manage their history.